 the CPR Adoption team

-Reason for being in rescue: Owner is in a coma and not expected to recover
+Reason for being in rescue: Owner release to a local shelter

 Foster location: Dreamweaver Farms, Pacolet SC

 Special Needs?
 Heart worm positive.
 Kipper will be sent home with a 12 month supply of heart worm prevention.
 Please discuss the "slow kill method" with your veterinarian.

 Adoption Fee: $499

 Fence needed?
 Yes, he MUST have a privately fenced, large backyard space.
 He is a very energetic, young dog who needs his own space to run and burn off energy on a daily basis.
 Kipper loves, loves, loves zoomies.
 What doodle doesn't?

 What kind of home would be best for me?
 Kipper would flourish in a home with someone willing to socialize him and earn his trust.
 He is a handsome and clever doodle boy, but needs ton continue working on trusting new humans, trying new things, and reinforcing training/basic commands.
 He is already a good boy, but will be an amazing dog with a little time and patience.
 Kipper takes time to warm up to new people and situations, so he is not the kind of dog who will quickly share his personality or trust, but when he does form that bond with someone it will be a beautiful relationship.

 He has been great around other dogs, but has shown some prey drive around cats so NO cats. he would do best in a home with NO kids - they tend to scare him and could affect the progress he's been making while in our care.

 He does need to be in a home with another dog so they can help him continue to learn how to be a dog.
 And he must go to an experienced dog home - he is not a match for a first time dog owner.